pilat/go-ext4fs/README.md

 ## Overview

-This library creates ext4 filesystem images suitable for virtual machines and embedded systems.
-It's designed for building disk images programmatically without requiring root privileges or external tools like `mke2fs`.
+A pure Go library for **creating** ext4 filesystem images programmatically.
+Designed for building disk images for virtual machines and embedded systems without requiring root privileges or external tools like `mke2fs`.

-> **Note**: This is a write-only library for *creating* ext4 images.
-Reading or modifying existing images is not supported.
+> **Primary use case**: Creating new ext4 images from scratch.
+Limited support exists for modifying images previously created by this library (e.g., updating `/init` binary).
+Standard ext4 filesystems created by `mke2fs` cannot be opened due to unsupported features (journaling, 64-bit, flex_bg).

 ## Features